-As Professor of Government and Technology in Residence at Harvard
+As the Daniel Paul Professor of the Practice of Government and Technology at the Harvard

-and to teach others how to do the same.
-One
+teach others how to do the same.
+The scientific study

 I was formerly the Chief Technology Officer, also called the Chief Technologist,

 It was a fantastic experience!

 One of my goals was to make it easier for others to work on innovative solutions at the intersection of technology,

 policy and business.
 Often, I thought of my past students,